stephenOdero/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that prints the absolute path name of teh current working directory.
+0 A script that prints the absolute path name of teh current working directory.
+1 A script that displays the content list of the current directory 2 A script that changes the working directory to the user's home directory 3 A script to display current directory contents in a long format